scharris/sqljson-query/docs/tutorial.md

 \q
 ```

-Logging in now as the new Postgres user `drugs`, create the schema objects:
+Logging in as the new Postgres user `drugs` to the database created above, and create the database objects:
 ```sql
 # ( psql -U drugs )